When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 The bike itself has a fairly standard steel frame and is only available in a 19″ frame.
 The frame size should give it a fairly broad appeal, and should be suitable for most riders.
 I am 6’1″ and have ridden one of these without feeling uncomfortable.

 The components on this bike are low-end Shimano fayre, but at least these parts are cheap to replace if they break.
-For example a rear derailleur for this bike costs about £12.
-The brakes are unbranded mechanical disk brakes, and there has been some concerns raised about the availability of replacement brake pads and the effectiveness of the braking performance (more on that later!).
+For example, a rear derailleur for this bike costs about £12 / $15.
+The brakes are unbranded mechanical disk brakes, and there have been some concerns raised about the availability of replacement brake pads and the effectiveness of the braking performance (more on that later!).

-The Shimano 21-speed gears work through a triple front chainring and 7-speed rear freewheel.
-The gears work well-enough, as long as they are periodically adjusted.
+The Shimano 21-speed gears work through a triple front chainring and a 7-speed rear freewheel.
+The gears work well enough, as long as they are periodically adjusted.

-The suspension forks are very basic, and are the kind you would usually find on a £150 bike.
+The suspension forks are very basic and are the kind you would usually find on a £150 / $200 bike.

 The seat is comfortable enough and the overall finish of the bike frame is actually quite good.
 There is also a useful kickstand fitted.

 The 250w rear electric hub motor is a generic unbranded model.
-This type of motor uses nylon planetary gears, which are generally reliable, but can sometimes fail if the motor is subjected to constant heavy load.
-Under everyday riding conditions this shouldn’t be an issue.
+This type of motor uses nylon planetary gears, which are generally reliable but can sometimes fail if the motor is subjected to a constant heavy load.
+Under everyday riding conditions, this shouldn’t be an issue.

 The motor speed controller is located in a plastic box on the underside of the downtube, this may make it somewhat vulnerable to water ingress.
-These controllers are usually water-resistant to a degree, but whether they can handle the prolonged wet spells we get in the UK is another matter.
+These controllers are usually water-resistant to a degree, but whether they can handle prolonged wet spells is another matter.

-There have been some customer reports of the motor cutting out after heavy rain, although this was on earlier models and the supplier have now stated this problem has been remedied.
+There have been some customer reports of the motor cutting out after heavy rain, although this was on earlier models and the supplier has now stated this problem has been remedied.

 Power is provided by a frame-mounted 36v 8.8ah Lithium battery pack that uses unbranded Chinese cells.
 There have been some complaints regarding this battery’s longevity.
-Samsung or Panasonic Lithium battery cells usually have a service life of 20-30k miles, but with the cheaper generic cells this can be greatly reduced.
-Thankfully, e-bike batteries have come down in price substantially and a direct replacement battery for this bike would cost around £170.
+Samsung or Panasonic Lithium battery cells usually have a service life of 20-30k miles, but with the cheaper generic cells, this can be greatly reduced.
+Thankfully, e-bike batteries have come down in price substantially and a direct replacement battery for this bike would cost around £170 / $250.

 Battery range: The total energy capacity of this battery is 317wh (watt hours), so using the 20wh per mile energy consumption calculation, would mean a range of 15 miles.
 In real-world terms that could increase to around 25-30 miles, if pedal assist is only used occasionally.